INGLENOOK SIDINGS

 "Minimal Inglenook" 5 120 3 60

 One thing, however, which needs to be observed very strictly, is the capacity of the headshunt, i.e. the track leading up to the points.
-This needs to hold at least the loco plus the number of cars equivalent to the capacity of the two shorter sidings (i.e. 3 in the classic formula).
-If this rule is ignored and the capacity of the headshunt reduced, there are a number of car arrangements will actually prevent the loco from pulling out the last car from the long siding, turning it into a sitting duck.
+This needs to hold at least the loco plus the number of cars equivalent to the capacity of the two shorter sidings (i.e. 3 in the classic formula, 2 in the reduced formula).
+If this rule is ignored and the capacity of the headshunt reduced, there are a number of car arrangements which will actually prevent the loco from pulling out the last car from the long siding, turning it into a sitting duck.

 Back to the Model Railways Shunting Puzzles Website main page